-In order to understand exactly what assisted hatching is, you need to first know the anatomy of eggs and embryos.
+To understand exactly what assisted hatching is, you need to first know the anatomy of eggs and embryos.
 Every egg has a natural shell around it which has two jobs:

 - The first is to only let one sperm enter, making sure the embryo doesn't have too many chromosomes.

-This shell is called the zona pellucida and it is a thin, gelatinous layer made up of proteins that you can see as a halo around each egg and embryo down the microscope.
+This shell is called the zona pellucida, and it is a thin, gelatinous layer made up of proteins that you can see as a halo around each egg and embryo down the microscope.

-Here is a photograph of a fertilized egg; you can see the shell around the embryo which is still a single cell.
+Here is a photograph of a fertilized egg; you can see the shell around the embryo, which is still a single cell.

 Does Assisted Hatching Help Implantation?

 If the shells of the embryos are thicker or tougher than usual, it may be difficult for blastocysts to hatch naturally.
 In such a case, the embryo cells cannot come into contact with the uterine lining, meaning that implantation fails and there will be no pregnancy.

 With assisted hatching, once the embryos are hatched in the lab, there is no chance of them being trapped inside their shells after they are transferred.
 This does not guarantee implantation.